router-protocol/router-chain-docs/docs/develop/asset-transfer/nitro/migrating-from-voyager-to-nitro.md

 main()
 ```

+## Widget Migration

 :::info
-In Voyager v1.0, the pathfinder API used to return the transaction data along with the quote.
-However, in Voyager v2.0, the data is prepared via a separate endpoint.
+In Voyager, the pathfinder API used to return the transaction data along with the quote.
+However, in Nitro, the data is prepared via a separate endpoint.
 :::